archon-laboratories/obriareus/Multi-Armed Bandit/README.md

 Inputting Data
 --------------

-To input a dataset to the program, create a file named `datasetXXX.dat` where `XXX` can be anything.
+To input a dataset to the program, create a file named `datasetXXX.txt` where `XXX` can be anything.
 Place this file in the `datasets` folder, one level under Multi-Armed Bandit.
 The following two datasets input the same information.